cgwire/kitsu/docs/getting-started-superviseur/README.md

 You know if the distribution of the tasks is fair between your team member and what are their estimated quotas for production.

-You need to do it accordingly to their experience and the difficulty of each task.
+You need to do it according to their experience and the difficulty of each task.

 ## Check the Previews of your Department